 - Since it also allows to correct intermediate vision, it’s best for computer viewing

-- Progressive lenses are also known as no-line bifocals as it comes with seamless appearance.
+- Progressive lenses are also known as no-line bifocals as it comes with a seamless appearance.
 You can flawlessly view across without any disturbance of line

 - Apart from the cosmetic benefit, experts suggest that progressive lenses offer more natural correction of visual disorder